yqshao/tips/docs/workflow/explore.md

-#  `tips/explore`
+# tips/explore

-`tips/explore` is a workflow in which a model is used to sample the configuration space.
+The module implements the explore workflow in which a model is used to sample the configuration space.

 ![](explore.svg){: style="min-width:80%" .center}